knkrn5/Programming-Concepts/oops/oops.md

 2. **Factory Methods: -** Factory methods (often called **"Static Factory Methods"** these are those method which has the static keyword in java and js or @staticmethod decorator in python **within the class itself**) are static methods that **return an instance of the class (or a subclass)**/ **return the objects created using the class blueprint** than direct constructor calls.

-   - **WHY DO WE NEED STATIC IN OOPS?** = ℹ️So when ever we create any new instance **each and every instance takes up its own different/ sperate memory** and all the **variable and method of each instace will be sperate form the other instance** created using the same class, so there are time **when we need to share the same variable and method accross all the instances**, in that case we need the **static variable and method with are common and same accross all the instances** created using that same class blueprint.
+   - **WHY DO WE NEED STATIC IN OOPS?** = ℹ️So whenever we create any new instance **each and every instance takes up its own different/ sperate memory** and all the **variable and method of each instace will be sperate form the other instance** created using the same class, so there are time **when we need to share the same variable and method accross all the instances**, in that case we need the **static variable and method because static variables and methods are have the same memory which is shareed accross all the instances** created using that same class blueprint. thus the value and the output of the static variable and method will be same in all the instances
    - Static methods can only be access using the class name

    1. [private constructor in java](../java/oopsinjava.md#private-constructor-in-java️)